confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 - Remove samples with missing variant rate > 5%
 - LD-prune to reduce collinearity

-Note: Always filter variants before applying sample-level filters to avoid excess sample exclusions.
+Always filter variants first and create an updated dataset before applying sample-level missingness filters.
+If variant and sample filters are applied simultaneously in a single command, additional samples may be dropped due to temporary inclusion of low-quality variants.

 <details>
 <summary>Example Code</summary>